If my rush moving to France wasn’t self-imposed, I could complain about so much to do. Instead, I just grin and bear it. Then grin some more.

 Atlanta’s French Consulate

 There are a number of forms on the French consulate website that must be filled in to accompany your application.
 They are pretty self-explanatory.
 The one that stumped me was the proof of medical insurance.
 I had information on all my coverage but not a statement about services outside the US.
 I told the interviewer I talked with the insurance company and that my supplemental insurer would become the primary provider outside the US.
 She wanted to see it in writing from the insurance company.
-Getting the letter about the insurance meant I had to stay over another day in Atlanta.
+Getting the letter about the insurance meant I had to stay another day in Atlanta.
 Lesson learned: don’t be vague about anything.
 They want proof.
-That includes a rental agreement, bank account and airline ticket to France.
+That includes a rental agreement, bank account, and airline ticket to France.

 Moving to France Step 6